Federal Programs

 Solano disburses the Federal Pell Grant in two equal disbursements during primary terms and one disbursement (if a student is eligible to receive it) in summer.

-For more details about the Federal Pell Grant program (including eligibility, maximum award amounts, and lifetime usage limits), visit https://studentaid.gov/understand-aid/types/grants/pell
+For more details about the Federal Pell Grant program (including eligibility, maximum award amounts, and lifetime usage limits), visit the studentaid.gov Pell Grant page.

 This federal program is directed toward assisting exceptionally needy students.
-On-time applicants with the lowest Expected Family Contribution (EFC) receive consideration for this fund.
-Because funds are limited, it is important for students to meet the application deadline line.
+On-time applicants with the lowest Student Aid Index (SAI) receive consideration for this fund.
+Because funds are limited, it is important for students to turn in their FAFSA early.

 Solano Community College participates in the William D. Ford Federal Direct Loan Program and offers Direct Subsidized and Direct Unsubsidized Loans.
 (We do not offer Direct PLUS Loans.)